CapitalKaizen/CapitalKaizen/README.md

 - 👔 **Internship at Grand Foods Meat Plant**: Gained hands-on experience in process optimization and quality assurance, contributing to enhanced efficiency and production.

-🔧 **Skills**: Angular · JavaScript · HTML · CSS · Node.js · Quality Assurance · Data Analysis · Problem Solving · Collaboration · Critical Thinking
+🔧 **Skills**: Python · Technical writing · Communication · Leadership · Angular · JavaScript · HTML · CSS · Node.js · Quality Assurance · Data Analysis · Problem Solving · Collaboration · Critical Thinking

 In my free time, I'm an avid gym-goer and a dedicated reader.
 Some of my favorites: "Can't Hurt Me" by David Goggins and "The 5 AM Club" by Robin Sharma.
-I'm also a podcast enthusiast, with top picks like "Diary of a CEO," "The Ed Mylett Show," "PBD Podcast," and "REAL AF with Andy Frisella."

-Excited about the future of industrial engineering and algorithmic trading.
+Excited about the future of machine learning and algorithmic trading.
 Let's connect and explore the possibilities!